-4 Experiments
+3 Experiments

-The algorithms are compared on the same problems that are used to report ADOPT's performance in [11].
-To correctly compare our techniques with the original ADOPT, we have used the same order (or DFS trees) on agents for each problem.
+The algorithms are compared on the same problems that are used to report ADOPT's performance in [9].
+To correctly compare our techniques with the original ADOPT and ADOPT-ing, we have used the same order (or DFS trees) on agents for each problem.
 The impact of the existence of a good DFS tree compatible with the used order is tested separately by comparison with a random ordering.
 The set of problems distributed with ADOPT and used here contains 25 problems for each problem size.
-It contains problems with 8, 10, 12, 14, 16, 18, 20, 25, 30, and 40 agents, and for each of these numbers of agents it contains test sets with density .2 and with density .3.
-The density of a (binary) constraint problem's graph with n variables is defined by the ratio between the number of binary
+It contains problems with up to 40 agents, and it contains test sets with density .2 and with density .3.